the-events-calendar/the-events-calendar/readme.txt

 * Estonian from Andra Saimre
 * Finnish by Elias Okkonen
 * French from Laurent Proulx
-* German from Stefan Dorscht and Oliver Heinrich
+* German from Oliver Heinrich
 * Greek from Yannis Troullinos
 * Icelandic by Baldvin Örn Berndsen
 * Indonesian by Didik Priyanto